 I have vowed to take an aggressive approach to restoring my health and eradicating this problem.
 I was recently in Dallas for a television interview with Doug Kaufmann, host of Know the Cause.
 He’s renowned for his knowledge of the widespread damage fungal infections can cause.
 It was perfect timing.

-Click here for more research on candida
+Click here for more articles on possible treatments for candida

-First Published in July 2009
+First published in Febuary 2009